Xcash-Labs/xcashlabs-docs/docs/en/interacting/xcashd-reference.md

 | Option                       | Description
 |------------------------------|--------------------------------------------------------------------------------------------------------------------------------------
 | `--p2p-bind-ip <arg>`        | IPv4 network interface to bind to for p2p network protocol.
 Default value `0.0.0.0` binds to all network interfaces.
 This is typically what you want. <br><br>You must change this if you want to constrain binding, for example to force working through Tor: <br>`./xcashd --p2p-bind-ip 127.0.0.1 --proxy 127.0.0.1:9050 --no-igd  --hide-my-port`<br><br>(=0.0.0.0)
 | `--p2p-bind-port <arg>`      | TCP port to listen for p2p network connections.
 Defaults to `18080` for mainnet, `28080` for testnet, and `38080` for stagenet.
 You normally wouldn't change that.
-This is helpful to run several nodes on your machine to simulate private Monero p2p network (likely using private Testnet).
+This is helpful to run several nodes on your machine to simulate private XCash-Labs p2p network (likely using private Testnet).
 Example: <br/>`./xcashd --p2p-bind-port=48080`
 | `--p2p-external-port <arg>`  | TCP port to listen for p2p network connections on your router.
 Relevant if you are behind a NAT and still want to accept incoming connections.
 You must then set this to relevant port on your router.
 This is to let `xcashd` know what to advertise on the network.
 Default is same p2p-bind-port.
 | `--p2p-use-ipv6`             | Enable IPv6 for p2p (disabled by default).
 | `--p2p-bind-ipv6-address <arg>` | IPv6 network interface to bind to for p2p network protocol.
 Default value `::` binds to all network interfaces.<br><br>(=::)